 Sculptures are a visual medium, therefore what is written may not convey effectively what is being made.

-Providing a long shot showing the whole pieces, and two close ups from different angles are ideal.
+Providing a long shot showing the whole pieces, and two close ups from different angles is ideal.

 Don’t be afraid to take more than one photo.
 Keep taking them until you get the right focus, lighting and angle.
 If you still are unsure about how to take photos, ask somebody to help.